wulffern/aic2023/lectures/l05_sc.md

 [.column]

-A sampled signal of an analog signal you can think of it as an infinite sum of pulse trains where the area under the pulse train is equal to the analog signal.
+Think of a sampled version of an analog signal as an infinite sum of pulse trains where the area under the pulse train is equal to the analog signal.

 __Why do this?__